andreacasalino/ColoredStream/README.md

 ![temp](pictures/part03.png)

-You can also prescribe the background color of the text:
+You can also prescribe the background color:

 ```cpp
 ColoredStream stream{RED, "Hello World"};